 - Hobby – coffee-lover, wine-enthusiast

-Some theme choices are more straightforward than others.
-If you choose a sports team theme, use the colors of the team.
+Some theme choices are more obvious than others.
+For example, if you choose a sports team theme, just use the colors of the team.

-However, if you choose something broader, like a season, your color choices will broaden along with your theme.
+However, if you choose something broader, such as a season, your ribbon color choices will broaden along with your theme.

 I find it easiest to say your theme out loud and choose the colors that pop into your head first.
 Those are the colors that you associate with your theme and chances are, others associate the same colors which will make your wreath more aesthetically pleasing to all.

 You may think that the more colors you use, the better.
-But sometimes it’s best to use just a few colors and work in black and whites.
+But, sometimes, it’s best to use just a few colors and work in some black and white.

-Patterns for your wreath is almost as important as choosing colors.
-They add depth and texture to the wreath.
-Most patterns will follow naturally with the themes.
+Patterns for your wreath are almost as important as choosing ribbon colors.
+They add depth and texture and should flow naturally with your wreath’s theme.

 If you choose to use multiple patterns, you may want to consider using more dull, subtle colors to compliment the craziness of the different patterns.
 You can decide this by utilizing a theme or focal point on your wreath.

-Choose Patterns Based On The Person Receiving It
+Choose Ribbon Colors And Patterns Based On The Person Receiving It

-Something else to keep in mind is if you plan to gift or sell any of the wreaths you are making.
+An important element to keep in mind is whether you plan to gift or sell any of the wreaths you make.
 If you love purple, but you plan to gift a wreath to someone who isn’t as fond of purple, you may want to skip using it for their sake.